peterjsnow/peterjsnow.github.io/_posts/2021-01-30-javascript-environments-part1.md

 categories: [Javascript]
 ---

 Have you ever wondered how Javascript engines implement scope?
 Where bindings live?
 Or how closures really work?
 At the bottom of these questions are **environments**.
 In my experience, gaining an understanding of environments gives much needed clarity to several important concepts, especially scope and closures.

-There are challenges however - since Javascript is a continually evolving language it's not always clear whether a learning resource might be referring to outdated mechanisms.
+This journey presents challenges however - since Javascript is a continually evolving language it's not always clear whether a learning resource might be referring to outdated mechanisms.
 Consulting the ECMAScript specification documents themselves can be also confusing, as much of the behind the scenes behaviour results from the need to ensure backward compatibility, and makes no sense without a knowledge of the history of the language.

 In this series, I attempt to give an up to date explanation of environments, highlighting the most important concepts, and pointing out the legacy bits.

-In this first part, we'll introduce the basic concepts along with some examples, without going too deeply into specifics.
+In the first part, we'll introduce the basic concepts along with some examples, without going too deeply into specifics.

+### Definitions

 First, let's make sure we're all on the same page.
 When we talk about "scope" we are referring to the mechanism by which Javascript determines which variables are defined at a particular part of the program.